fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 - Install the Python packages:
   - `pip install -r requirements.txt`

+## Running the code in a Jupyter notebook

+With that in place, we can open and execute the Juptyer notebook.
 Because we are using Jupyter, we need one more step to make the virtual environment visible to Jupyter ([source 1](https://stackoverflow.com/a/49309403), [source 2](https://ripon-banik.medium.com/jupyter-notebook-is-unable-to-find-module-in-virtual-environment-fa0725c3f8fd)):

+- Start Jupyter (will open a browser window), with the kernel set to the local environment)
   - `ipython kernel install --user --name=env`

-With that in place, we can open and execute the Juptyer notebook:

-- Start Jupyter (will open a browser window):
   - `jupyter lab`.
 - Open the notebook `ridge_regression.ipynb`.
 - Set the kernel to `env`, the virtual environment.